stephane-caron/pypoman/doc/src/index.rst

 .. title:: Table of Contents

-Welcome to the documentation of pypoman, a PYthon module for POlyhedral MANipulations.
+Welcome to the documentation of **pypoman**, a PYthon module for POlyhedral MANipulations.

 Chebyshev center